tomas-fryza/vhdl-course/labs/04-segment/assignment.md

    ![your figure]()

 ### LED(7:4) indicators

-1. Listing of LEDs(7:4) part of VHDL architecture from source file `top.vhd` with syntax highlighting; try to write logic functions as simple as possible:
+1. Listing of LEDs(7:4) part of VHDL architecture from source file `top.vhd`.
+Try to write logic functions as simple as possible.
+Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:

 ```vhdl
     --------------------------------------------------------------------